Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 5-5 over its past 10 contests, with a 5-5 record against the spread during that span.
+- Miami is 6-4 against the spread and 6-4 overall in its past 10 contests.

-- In their past 10 contests, the Heat have hit the over four times.
+- In their past 10 games, the Heat have hit the over four times.

 Nuggets vs. Heat Betting Splits